elnathan-eldredge/serialize/README.md

 #### bool deserialize(std::vector<char>* data, size_t start_index, size_t* end_index);

-Initialize the node as the data structre expressed in the block.
+Initialize the node as the data structure expressed in the block.
 The end index may be nullptr.

 #### void destroy_children();